This epic, unmarked long-distance route climbs the equivalent of Everest and navigates three stunning national parks

-Alfred Wainwright’s breath-taking Coast to Coast walk passes through England’s three most spectacular National Parks and climbs the equivalent height of Everest.
-But far more than that it is chance to slow down and absorb the nature and stories of the land; to live the simple life for two blissful weeks.
+Alfred Wainwright’s breathtaking Coast to Coast trail passes through three of England’s most spectacular National Parks.
+But more than that, it is a chance to slow down, live the simple life and absorb the stories of the land.

-“Surely there cannot be a finer itinerary for a long-distance walk!” wrote guidebook writer Alfred Wainwright when he devised the Coast to Coast in the early 1970s.
+“Surely there cannot be a finer itinerary for a long-distance walk!” wrote guidebook author Alfred Wainwright when he devised the Coast to Coast in the early 1970s.
 It’s hard to disagree.
-For 192 miles, this route meanders across northern England’s three most spectacular National Parks – the Lake District, the Yorkshire Dales and the North York Moors.
+For 192 miles, this route meanders across northern England’s three most spectacular National Parks: the Lake District, the Yorkshire Dales and the North York Moors.

 Walker on stepping stones